Hacker II: The Doomsday Papers

-Hacker II: The Doomsday Papers is computer game written by Steve Cartwright and published by Activision in 1986.
+Hacker II: The Doomsday Papers is a video game written by Steve Cartwright and published by Activision in 1986.
 It is the sequel to the 1985 game Hacker.
-Hacker II was released for the Amiga, Apple II, Apple IIGS, Amstrad CPC, Atari ST, Commodore 64, IBM PC, Macintosh, and ZX Spectrum.
+Hacker II was released for the Amiga, Apple II, Apple IIGS, Amstrad CPC, Atari ST, Commodore 64, IBM PC compatibles, Mac, and ZX Spectrum.

 Plot

 Hacker II is more difficult and involved than the first game.
 In Hacker II, the player is actually recruited based upon their (assumed) success with the activities in the original game.
-Once again, they are tasked with controlling a robot, this time to infiltrate a secure facility in order to retrieve documents known only as "The Doomsday Papers" from a well guarded vault to ensure the security of the United States.
+Once again, they are tasked with controlling a robot, this time to infiltrate a secure facility in order to retrieve documents known only as "The Doomsday Papers" from a well-guarded vault to ensure the security of the United States.

 Eventually, as they escape with the papers, the player is confronted by agents of the United States who reveal that they have actually been working for a former Magma employee, who wanted the papers in revenge for what had happened to the company the player had presumably exposed in the first game.
 The building that the player had unwittingly broken into was a government facility.
 The player then has to go back into the facility as part of a gambit to expose the Magma agent, avoiding the same security that had threatened the player before.